-- 93. When you become a General Osteopathic Council registrant, you commit to practising in accordance with the standards set out in the Osteopathic Practice Standards31.
-You will be personally responsible for maintaining professional standards of practice.
-This includes ensuring that any problems with your own health do not affect your patients. - 94.
-If your condition worsens or you develop a health condition or become disabled when you are on the Register, it is your responsibility to make any necessary changes to the way you work.
+- 94. If your condition worsens or you develop a health condition or become disabled when you are on the Register, it is your responsibility to make any necessary changes to the way you work.
 This might include, for example, working in a group practice where colleagues can provide support or substitution, restricting your practice to a more limited approach, or paying for specific forms of support (such as signing or administrative support) to help you maintain high standards of patient care.
 The majority of osteopaths are self-employed, but if you are employed, your employer has a duty to make reasonable adjustments if they are aware of your disability. - 95.
-Deciding whether you are and remain fit to practise and are able to continue to ensure the safety of patients and the public is a core professional responsibility and a matter for you to determine, exactly as it is for every registrant.
-The Osteopathic Practice Standards32 require that osteopaths ensure that any problems with their own health do not affect their patients, and state that they must not rely on their own assessment of the risk to patients in this respect.
-They are advised to seek and follow appropriate medical advice in making decisions about their ability to practise. - 96.
+Deciding whether you are and remain fit to practise and are able to continue to ensure the safety of patients and the public is a core professional responsibility and a matter for you to determine, exactly as it is for every registrant. - 96.
 Once you are registered, you will be expected to undertake continuing professional development (CPD), and to compile sufficient evidence to demonstrate your compliance with our CPD requirements.
 Continuing Professional Development Guidelines are available on the General Osteopathic Council website.